-Hamilton Health Care System is a not-for-profit, fully united system of care serving the northwest Georgia region.
+Hamilton Health Care System is a not-for-profit, fully integrated system of care serving the northwest Georgia region.
 The Dalton-based flagship of the system, Hamilton Medical Center, is a 255-bed regional acute-care hospital that offers major medical, surgical and diagnostic services, including award-winning, accredited stroke and chest pain centers.

 Known for its advanced care and personalized service, Hamilton Health Care System offers innovative treatment options in state-of-the-art facilities while maintaining a compassionate, friendly, and tranquil healing environment.